Permissions

 Owner and group specifications can be provided in three different formats:

-• POSIX-ID-based: A string of the form id:N, where N is a number representing the user or group ID.
-This is only supported for POSIX endpoints.
+is a number representing the user or group ID.
+This is only supported for POSIX endpoints. - Windows-SID-based: A string of the form

-• Name-based: A non-empty string that does not adhere to one of the above formats is treated as a literal user or group name.
+is some valid Windows SID (the formats are highly variable).
+This is only supported for Windows endpoints. - Name-based: A non-empty string that does not adhere to one of the above formats is treated as a literal user or group name.
 This is supported on both POSIX and Windows endpoints.

 Empty ownership specifications specify that the default ownership should be used for the file (whatever that happens to be on the endpoint).